JoshAlexis/utils-abstractions/README.md

 #### httpRequestData

 Fetch data from the request and keep it in memory.
-Works together a logger and it takes the values of:
+Works together a logger, and it takes the values of:

 - *body*
 - *params*